jozefvaclavik/docker_workshop/day_1/part_6/README.md

 This repository name `part_6_ping` is auto generated.
 I believe it consists of current folder name and service.

 ## Run it
-Now that we've build it, lets try to run it with `docker-compose up`.
+Now that we've build it, lets try to run it with `docker compose up` ([docs: "docker compose up"](https://docs.docker.com/engine/reference/commandline/compose_up/).
 This will create a new containers for each service and launch them.
 You should see similar output.

 ```sh
 [+] Running 3/3